pozh/ccnquotes/README.md

 # CCN Quotes

-Thanks for your interest working with us !
+Thanks for your interest in working with us!
 This little assignment is there to assess your React knowledge.

 ## Introduction